 Seems impossible, right?

 It kind of is.
 Ultimately, it’s impossible to carry everything you need for every situation you’ll encounter on a long trip.
-(For one, it’s impossible to predict every situation you’ll encounter).
+For one, it’s impossible to predict every situation you’ll encounter, and if you only travel with carryon luggage, you won’t have room.

 Given that, there will be pounds of clothes, equipment, and sundries you may never end up using.
 Even if every item is carefully thought out, there will still be stuff you’ll cart halfway around the world, until you chuck it into some hostel free box.